Cold weather health advice and keeping neighbours in mind

 Emergency and 999 services are for life-threatening and serious conditions.

-Emergency Departments are the right place to go if you're injured or think you or a loved one is seriously ill.
+Emergency Departments are the right place to go if you're injured or think you are seriously ill.

 The A to Z symptom checker, pharmacist, minor injury unit, GP, and out-of-hours services are available for any other health concerns you may have.